Gallmond/sveltekit-mk-notes/README.md

 A simple static web app for editing / reading notes in markdown.

+Live version <a href="https://svelte-notes-44166.web.app/" target="_blank">here</a>

+nb: registered email address and note text are not encrypted.
+Don't put anything sensitive in this project.

 # About

 Notes are rendered in realtime and with toggle-able edit / read panels.